LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 - The `Adrc
   <https://loanpy.readthedocs.io/en/latest/documentation.html#loanpy.scapplier.Adrc>`_
-  class from loanpy will be used to predict historical reconstructions based on sound changes that were extracted from etymological data, such as the `ronataswestoldturkic
+  class from loanpy will be used to predict historical reconstructions based on sound changes that were extracted in the `ronataswestoldturkic
   <https://ronataswestoldturkic.readthedocs.io/en/latest/mkcldf.html>`_
   repository.
 - The classes from the `pylexibank <https://pypi.org/project/pylexibank/>`_